Freeing our Indigenous Soul

 Adult Discovery of Mystic Path

-In my passion to see and feel primordial beauty and energies, I would literally send my energy into it creating a reciprocal pathway.
-Plus I was paying attention to survival.
+In my passion to see and feel primordial beauty and energies, I began sensing reciprocal flows of energy with the natural world around me.
 In this absorption, the worrying-doubting-overactive mind slowed down and I entered higher frequencies of consciousness which allowed simultaneously a heightened awareness of every sensory nuance around me and more insights from my own intuitive knowing to come forth.

 I was instinctually coming into connection with the greater reality beyond that seen by my physical eyes.
-The inner nature mystic thus arose from my own direct experience.
-Inherent within each of us is this direct connection to source of life, no matter what our cultural upbringing might be.
+Signs and synchronicities appeared more often.
+The inner mystic arose from my own direct experience.

 Native People as Role Models